How central banks shape the global gold market

 2. Fear and uncertainty

-The interplay between central banks and private investors
+How central banks and private investors interact

 1. Central banks as long-term holders